 Although coming from a tropical environment, they can suffer in cold climates.

 Something else to note is the fact that they molt continuously.
 You will find that they drop a few feathers here and there but nothing like a major molt.

 Eggs and Broodiness

 Serama eggs are tiny.
 It would take 5 of these eggs to match the contents of one grade A egg!

-They are year round layers and peak fertility is said to be from November to February, although this may not be true of birds raised in a northern climate.
+They are year-round layers, and peak fertility is from November to February, although this may not be true of birds raised in a northern climate.

 The incubation time for the eggs is slightly less than others chickens at around 19-20 days only.
 The smallest strain (the micro) has a hatching period of 15-17 days!

 The Serama has inherited a lethal gene from the Japanese bantams; if it is present in the bird, about ¼ of the chicks will not hatch.

 The legs are incredibly short, and it seems the chick cannot maneuver into the hatching position.